Fake news? No jobs? Prospective journalists soldier on

 “When Trump starts calling journalists the enemy of the people and fake news, these kids get ticked off,” said Lucy Dalglish, dean of Maryland’s journalism school.

-A Syracuse University graduate, David Bauder sat on the same couch while working at the Daily Orange from 1977 to 1981.
+A Syracuse University graduate, David Bauder worked at the Daily Orange from 1977 to 1981.

-Note: This story has been corrected to show that Tammy Merrett is adviser to the Alestle at Southern Illinois University at Edwardsville, not Southern Illinois University.